 Do you know anyone who can’t wait for this year to end?
-I certainly do, and who can blame them?
-So many people have had enough of 2017 and its disruptions, from family and work troubles to political turmoil and natural disasters.
+I certainly do, and who can blame them, between family and work troubles, political turmoil and natural disasters.
 Some of them are looking forward by making New Year’s resolutions or following the growing trend of designating a single “word for the year” as a way to express a desire or set an intention.

 Resolutions can be self-defeating, though.
 The threat of not keeping them hangs over us at every moment — a single misstep could mean the battle is lost by February!
 And characterizing the entire year with a single word feels both too broad and too limiting to me.
 So let me suggest a different way to focus forward: Declare a theme.